Individual sessions can be scheduled to assist students in selecting colleges, create a testing plan, choose majors, and search for scholarships.

 Intensive college counseling begins in the junior year with the required college counseling appointment that includes college exploration, testing information, and preparation for the college application process.

 The PSAT will be administered to all juniors in October.
-The PSAT Student Report will be distributed in the classroom in January and will also be available online.
-Juniors are encouraged to use the free test preparation on Family Connection and the free review of the PSAT Student Report on College Board QuickStart, prior to taking their first SAT.
+The PSAT Student Report will be available online, and they are welcome to disucss the results with their counselor.
+Juniors are encouraged to use the free review of the PSAT Student Report on College Board QuickStart, prior to taking their first SAT.

 College Board QuickStart includes:

 Juniors are encouraged to begin registration for the SAT and/or ACT in the fall of their junior year, prior to receiving their scores, in order to take the exam at their first choice test site, and to avoid potential conflicts in the spring.
 Most juniors will take their first SAT and/ or ACT in March or April.
 If required or recommended by their college, students can take the Subject Tests in May or June.

 Juniors are encouraged to visit colleges during all scheduled breaks and not miss class.
 Juniors and their parents will be invited to attend the AMHS College Fair in October and the WACAC College Fair in May at Mission College.

 All juniors participate in college admissions lessons taught by the Counselors during the regular school day in religion class.
 Lab time is given to complete items on Naviance.

 In the senior year, individual sessions will be scheduled by the counselor to assist seniors in selecting colleges, reviewing the essay, choosing majors, answering questions related to the applications, filing for financial aid, applying for a variety of scholarships, and help with finalizing their college decision.